Southern Yakutia (Sakha)

 the divan.
 “Do you think those are unfamiliar words to my ears?
 Respected and

-staunch union-nationalist have used similar words before, in their efforts to
+staunch union-nationalists have used similar words before, in their efforts to

 express their loss of faith in humanitarianism, especially when it comes to our